wtfuii/SpringVueMultipage/README.md

 I chose Pebble as template engine because it supports inheritance and uses almost the same syntax as Jinja2 in the Python world.

+To build a runnable JAR file that includes all the frontend assets, just run `bootJar` with Gradle.
 During development, run `bootRun` and `npm run watch` in parallel.
-If you know how to run Webpack in watch mode with Gradle while running the Spring app with `bootRun`, please open an issue.
+If you know how to run Webpack as well with `bootRun`, please open an issue.